intel/trustauthority-client-for-python/README.md

 - [/inteltrustauthorityclient/cli](inteltrustauthorityclient/cli#readme): Contains the Intel Trust Authority Python CLI.
 This version of the CLI includes support for NVIDIA H100 GPU attestation.
 This feature is in limited preview status.
 - [/inteltrustauthorityclient/examples](inteltrustauthorityclient/examples): Contains sample applications to demonstrate the usage of the client.
 See [Sample applications](#sample-applications) for more information.
 - [inteltrustauthorityclient/sgx/intel](inteltrustauthorityclient/sgx/intel/README.md): Contains the Intel SGX adapter.
-- [inteltrustauthorityclient/tdx](inteltrustauthorityclient/tdx): Contains the Intel TDX bare metal and Google Cloud Platform (GCP) adapter, and Azure TDX adapters.
-See the READMEs in the subfolders for more information.
+- [inteltrustauthorityclient/tdx](inteltrustauthorityclient/tdx): Contains the Intel TDX bare metal and Google Cloud Platform (GCP) adapter (one adapter supports both platforms), and Azure TDX adapters.
+See the READMEs for more information.
 - [test](test/README.md): Contains unit tests for the client.

 ## System requirement

 - Python 3.8 or newer.
-- Ubuntu 24.04 and Linux kernel 6.8 or newer with support for the ConfigFS-TSM subsystem.
+- Ubuntu 22.04 with *kernel 6.7 or later,* or Ubuntu 24.04.
+Support for the ConfigFS-TSM subsystem is required for Intel TDX attestation.
-- [Intel SGX DCAP 1.21](https://github.com/intel/SGXDataCenterAttestationPrimitives/releases/tag/DCAP_1.21) or later installed on the server's host OS.
-(Yes, it says "SGX", but Intel DCAP works for Intel TDX too. v1.21 introduces support for configfs/tsm.)
-- [NVIDIA Attestation SDK v1.4.0](https://docs.nvidia.com/attestation/technical-docs-sdk/latest/sdk_releases.html#v1-4-0) installed in the guest TD.
-NVIDIA Attestation SDK v2.0.0 is _not_ supported.

 ## Installation